Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Section 1546 .- If assistance or rescue was provided despite the express prohibition and reasonable assisted or saved, there shall be no compensation.

 The term "reasonable prohibition" is key here.
 It implies that the prohibition must be justifiable under the circumstances, not merely arbitrary.
-For instance, if a captain believes their vessel is not in immediate danger or has alternative means of rescue, their refusal might be deemed reasonable.
-Conversely, a prohibition issued by a captain clearly incapacitated or under duress might not be considered reasonable.
+For instance, if a captain believes their vessel is not in immediate danger, has sufficient resources to manage the situation, or has alternative means of rescue already underway, their refusal might be deemed reasonable.
+Conversely, a prohibition issued by a captain clearly incapacitated, under duress, or making an irrational decision that endangers lives and property might not be considered reasonable by a court of law, potentially leading to different legal outcomes.

 Article 1547: Tugboat Entitlement to Remuneration